flaviobaylao/integracode/replit.md

 - **WhatsApp Integration**: Template-based messaging system
 - **Route Management**: Geographic organization of customers and sellers
 - **Omie ERP Integration**: Complete synchronization of clients, vendors, products and overdue debts
+  - **Protected Fields During Sync**: Customer coordinates (latitude/longitude), route, and visit periodicity are preserved during Omie synchronization and can only be modified through spreadsheet import or individual customer editing in the app
 - **Bulk Import Operations**: Individual and bulk client import from Omie with seller assignment
 - **Financial Tracking**: Real-time overdue debt monitoring and credit analysis
 - **Delivery Integration**: Real-time delivery status tracking integrated with App Entregas Honest